COVID-19 vaccination for health and social care workers

 Vaccination is the most effective protection against COVID-19 infection and serious illness.

 Working in health and social care means you are at greater risk of COVID-19 infection, therefore you have been prioritised and are eligible for the COVID-19 vaccination.
-Find out more about the COVID-19 vaccine priority groups on the Government's website.

 Why is it important for health and social care workers to get the COVID-19 vaccine?